 - Injury or trauma

-- Repetitive actions, such as typing or use of tools that vibrate like a jack hammer
+- Repetitive actions, such as typing or using vibrating tools like a jack hammer

 - Side effects from certain medicines

 Raynaud’s symptoms vary from person to person, but generally can include: